zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 He says, “A chance to say goodbye to the rat race?
 I’ll be the first one out the door.”
 The “rat (rat) race (race)” is an expression  we use to describe the difficulties and the unpleasantness of trying to ma ke money, especially when you are competing against other people in the same comp any or perhaps even in different companies.
 The “rat race” is the unpleasa nt aspects, the not-so- attractive things about working in a job, especiall y one where there’s a lot of competition, in order to make money.

 Hector says he wants to say goodbye to this rat rac e.
-He wants to be “the first one out the door,” meaning the first one to leave t he company.
+He wants to be “the first one out the door,” meaning the first one to leave the company.
 Interestingly, my father took a buyout from the school district where  he was working when he was 59 and a half years old.
 He decided he was going to  take a lump sum and retire early, and he lived a long and happy life, retiring  at the age of 59.
 I hope I am as lucky as he was to retire early.

  Now let’s listen to the dialogue, this time at a normal speed.